petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/configuring-page-publishing.md

 # Configuring Page Publishing

 By default, publishing a child page to Live also publishes its parent pages.
-This is to prevent orphaned pages.
-However, always publishing parent pages to Live can affect performance and publish to parent pages changes prematurely.
+This prevents orphaned pages.
+Always publishing parent pages to Live, however, can affect performance and prematurely publish the changes to parent pages.
 If desired, you can configure this behavior to only publish your selected pages, instead of always including parent pages.

 ```{note}
 This configuration only affects Staging.
 Manually exporting a Site to an LAR file always includes all parent pages.